yiisoft/validator/docs/guide/customizing-error-messages.md

 composer require yiisoft/translator-message-php
 ```

-In case of using validator within Yii ecosystem (an application uses [Yii Config] and validator is obtained as a
+When using a validator within the Yii ecosystem (an application uses [Yii Config] and the validator is obtained as a
 dependency via [Yii DI] container), the translations are plugged in automatically.
 Otherwise, a translator object must
 be created and configured manually.
 For example, like this: